Working the Enquiry: Closure Applications: Consequences of Tribunal Decision

 Note: if appeals are received see ARTG2210.

-Even in cases where we decide to appeal against the First-tier tribunal’s decision we will still have to complete the enquiry within the time limit given.
+Even in cases where we decide to appeal against the First-tier tribunal’s decision we will still have to complete the matter or enquiry within the time limit given.
 There is no scope for delaying completion simply because a further appeal is to be made.

 A taxpayer can also appeal a point of law against a First-tier tribunal’s decision not to give a direction.